Aerial fashion photography - woman in white facing a formation of black umbrellas

 About Saud Rifat

-Saud Rifat began working with cameras at five.
-That early encounter became a decades-long study of image, narrative, and production craft.
-In 2002 he launched his first audiovisual company and learned the work from the ground up.
-By 2007 his focus had shifted to fashion photography, a decision that led to a national LUX Silver Award for Fashion and Beauty in 2011.
+Saud Rifat’s path began with a Polaroid at five years old.
+That early spark became a lifelong study of light, rhythm, and story.
+In 2002, he launched his first audiovisual production company and learned the craft from the ground up.
+In 2007, he shifted his focus to fashion photography, a move that led to the national LUX Silver Award for Fashion and Beauty in 2011.

 He founded Silver Snow Studios in Marbella, Spain, in 2013.
-Today he oversees international photo and film productions across Europe and the Middle East, working with precision and a producer's discipline.
+Today, he leads international photo and film productions across Europe and the Middle East with a calm, precise style and a producer’s discipline.

-His photography has been published in Vogue Italia and Harper's Bazaar Turkey.
-Brand clients include GHD International and Pfizer.
-On the production side, he has led shoots for O2 Slovakia, AsiaCell Iraq, Yves Saint Laurent UK, Herbalife UK, FIFA Esports, and an international campaign featuring Novak Djokovic.
+His photography has appeared in Vogue Italia and Harper’s Bazaar Turkey.
+Brand work includes campaigns for GHD International and Pfizer.
+On the production side, he has overseen shoots for O2 Slovakia, AsiaCell Iraq, Yves Saint Laurent UK, Herbalife, FIFA Esports, Husqvarna, and Nike, with work featuring renowned Arabic singer Kadim Al Sahir and an international campaign featuring tennis icon Novak Djokovic.

-Experience behind the lens gives Saud practical understanding of directors, cinematographers, stylists, and lighting crews.
-He anticipates needs, keeps productions running smoothly, and maintains a working environment that respects the craft.
+A background behind the lens gives Saud a practical edge as a producer.
+He speaks the language of directors, cinematographers, stylists, and lighting crews, anticipates needs, and keeps sets running smoothly while staying respectful of the craft.

 Research and Theory